FunbiOyede/terraform-projects/README.md

-# terraform-projects
+# Terraform Projects

-infrastructure code for all my side projects
+This repo contains Infrastructure configurations for all my side projects.